peercal/peercal-web/README.md

 Running `npm run build` will result in a `public/` folder with static content that you can serve with a web server of your choice.

+### Configuration

+There's a default configuration in `config.default.json` that can be overridden by providing your own `config.json`.
+The following can be configured:

+#### `feeds`

+An array of hardcoded read only calendar feeds, which can't be deleted by the user.
+Useful to define for your own organization where you want your users to always have a particular set of feeds available.

+Each item in the array can have the following properties:

+* `url` (string, _required_) A `hyper://` address to the feed
+* `background` (string, _optional_) The background color of the feed
+* `color` (string, _optional_) The text color of the feed

 ## License

 Licensed under `GPL-3.0-or-later`, see [LICENSE](./LICENSE) file for details.